geta6/direquire/README.md

     $ npm install direquire

-  Include in your project
+  Include in your project:

     direquire = require('direquire');

-  Use
+  Use:

     var module = direquire('./modules');